AI vs. Generative AI: The Differences Explained

 Disadvantages of generative AI

-• Compromised brand reputation: The generation of insensitive polls incorporated in news stories has already occurred.
+• Compromised brand reputation: Chatbots powered by generative AI can occasionally produce wrong, misleading, or offensive responses.
 This spotlights the potential for generative AI to have a harmful effect, which can significantly damage a brand's reputation.

 • Inadequate sourcing: Generative AI can sometimes identify the sources it bases its results on, but not always.